Applying to east 15

 What to prepare

-We know that auditioning for drama school can be an apprehensive moment, and we at East 15 want to make sure you have all of the information you need so that the process is not a surprise and you can be as prepared as possible.
+We know that auditioning for drama school can be an apprehensive moment, and we want to make sure you have all of the information you need so that the process is not a surprise and you can be as prepared as possible.

 All applicants applying for undergraduate or postgraduate courses that require an audition should refer to the relevant instructions below.